By using this site, you agree to the Privacy Policy and Terms of Use.

 Bitcoin a Pyramid Scheme

-One factor that differentiates between pyramid schemes and legitimate investments is product.
-Legitimate investments have quality products and services, while pyramid schemes emphasize recruitment with no clear product or service.
+One factor that differentiates between pyramid schemes and legitimate investments is the product.
+Legitimate investments have quality products and services, while pyramid schemes emphasise recruitment with no clear product or service.

 The compensation structures of legitimate companies are also transparent and publicly available.
 However, with pyramid schemes, the compensation structure is opaque and promises high returns from new recruitments.